Murthy's conjecture on 0-cycles: Torsion theorem for surfaces

 Suppose first that $\dim(\wt{Z}) = 1$.
-Since $\beta: \wt{Y} \to \wt{Z}$ is a projective and surjective morphism of relative dimension one, each of its fibers is at least one-dimensional.
-In particular, $\dim(Y') = 1$.
-Since $T \cap Y' = \emptyset$ and $Y' \not\subset E$, it follows that $\wt{\pi}(Y')$ is a projective curve in $Y^N = \ov{Y} \setminus T$.
-Since $Y' \not\subset F$, it also follows that $\wt{\pi}(Y')$ is a projective curve in $Y^N$ which is not contained in $F$.
-Since $F$ is the exceptional divisor for the blow-up map $\pi^N: Y^N \to X^N$, it follows that $\pi^N(\wt{\pi}(Y'))$ is a projective curve in $X^N$.
+Since $\beta\colon \wt{Y} \to \wt{Z}$ is a projective and surjective morphism of relative dimension one, each of its fibers is at least one-dimensional.
+In particular, $\dim(\wt{Y}_a) = 1$.
+Since $T \cap \wt{Y}_a = \emptyset$ and $\wt{Y}_a \not\subset \wt{E}$, it follows that $\wt{\pi}(\wt{Y}_a)$ is a projective curve in $Y^N = \ov{Y} \setminus T$.
+Since $\wt{Y}_a \not\subset F$, it also follows that $\wt{\pi}(\wt{Y}_a)$ is a projective curve in $Y^N$ which is not contained in $F$.
+Since $F$ is the exceptional divisor for the blow-up map $\pi^N\colon Y^N \to X^N$, it follows that $\pi^N(\wt{\pi}(\wt{Y}_a))$ is a projective curve in $X^N$.
 But this is absurd as $X^N$ is affine.

 Next assume that $\dim(\wt{Z}) = 2$.
-Then it follows from \cite[pg.~96]{Sef} that the intersection matrix of $\beta^{-1}(z)$ is negative definite.
+Then it follows from \cite[pg.~96]{Sef} (or see pg.~71-72 of its online version) that the intersection matrix of $\beta^{-1}(z)$ is negative definite.
 In particular, we get $T^2 \le 0$.
 On the other hand, we observe that $T$ is a closed subscheme of $\ov{X}$ (in the notations of the proof of \lemref{lem:surface-blow-up}) with affine complement $X^N$.
-Hence, it follows from \cite[Theorem~1]{Goodman} that there is a monoidal transform $\eta: \ov{X}_1 \to \ov{X}$ with center in $T$ such that $\eta^{-1}(T)$ is the support of an ample divisor.
+Hence, it follows from \cite[Theorem~1]{Goodman} that there is a monoidal transformation $\eta\colon \ov{X}_1 \to \ov{X}$ with center in $T$ such that $\eta^{-1}(T)$ is the support of an ample divisor.
 This implies in particular that we must have $T^2 > 0$, which is again absurd.
 We have thus shown that $\dim(\wt{Z}) = 0$ and this finishes the proof of the lemma. \end{proof}

-\begin{prop} Let $X$ be a reduced affine surface over $k$ and let $\pi: Y \to X$ be the blow-up of $X$ along a closed subscheme $Z \subset X$ whose support is finite.
+\begin{prop} Let $X$ be a reduced affine surface over $k$ and let $\pi\colon Y \to X$ be as in \lemref{lem:surface-blow-up}.
 Then